GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/html-lang-valid/index.md

 layout: post
 title: "`<html>` element does not have a valid value for its `[lang]` attribute"
 description: |
-  Learn how to make sure screen readers pronounce your web page's content correctly by providing a valid value for the HTML element's lang attribute.
+  Learn how to make sure assistive technologies pronounce your web page's content correctly by providing a valid value for the HTML element's lang attribute.
 date: 2019-05-02
 updated: 2019-09-19